HathorNetwork/rfcs/0000-nano-contracts.md

 ### Bet on a game result

-Example of a contract in which two persons (A and B) bet 1 token each on the Brazil x Argentina game result.
+Example of a contract in which two people (A and B) bet 1 token each on the Brazil x Argentina game result.
 If Argentina wins, A gets the tokens; if Brazil wins, B gets the tokens.
 Oracle will return 0 if Argentina wins; 1 if Brazil wins.
-Then, the script of the output would be:
+The output script is:

 First part: `OP_DUP OP_HASH160 <oraclePubKeyHash> OP_EQUALVERIFY OP_CHECKDATASIG`.
 Confirms the data actually came from the oracle identified by `<oraclePubKeyHash>`